DesignSafe-CI/api-user-guide/docs/systems_basics.md

 hostname.
 They may be public or private, and they may either be **storage** systems (used for storing files) or **execution** systems (used for running jobs).

-In SD2E, we provide all users with private storage and execution systems attached to TACC resources.
+In Designsafe, we provide all users with private storage and execution systems attached to TACC resources.
 If you would like to create your own systems attached to different resources, skip ahead to [Create Private Systems](create_systems.md).